shicks/ahep/site/modules/1886-the-story-of-the-statue-of-liberty/index.md

 prep: 10 minutes
 supplies: Pennies, Bowl, Vinegar, Salt, Towel
 ```
+> Then, a skin of gleaming copper was put onto the skeleton and held in place by iron straps.
+As the huge statue grew, all of Paris watched with great fascination.

 Both _The Story of the Statue of Liberty_ and _Her Right Foot_
 describe how the Statue of Liberty is made from copper and started out